EMBRACE a first-of-its-kind, interdisciplinary Birth & Postpartum Doula Training with Partum Health.

 is a first-of-its kind doula training program designed to offer aspiring perinatal caregivers a well-rounded, evidence-based understanding of perinatal health and birth justice–and certify them for a career in doula care.

 Our training will prepare caregivers to support and empower expectant parents prenatally, during labor and delivery, and postpartum with newborn care.
 This training and certification exam, paired with birth observations, will qualify you to offer full-spectrum doula care.
+This training is approved by the State of Illinois.

 Designed by experienced doulas, in collaboration with our by our Chief Medical Officer Dr. Melissa Dennis, Partum Health’s doula training program is unique in that it brings Partum’s interdisciplinary, whole-person care model to doula education.